 There have been examples in which oxygen has either been consumed by substances bound into the plastic container walls or oxygen has diffused through the walls from the outside.

 Glass is preferable for basically all applications that are dealing with dissolved gases.

-Q: When sampling the sensors at high frequencies (1-10 s intervals) there appears to be some self heating of the sensor.
+Q: When sampling the sensors at high frequencies (1-10 s intervals) there appears to be some self-heating of the sensor.

-What can be done to minimize the effects of the self heating and how big is the effect of it?
-A: The sensor has linear power regulators which means that if you supply it with higher voltage (e.g. 8-14V) it will still consume the same amount of Amperes as at 5V.
+What can be done to minimize the effects of the self-heating and how big is the effect of it?

+A: The sensor has linear power regulators which mean that if you supply it with higher voltage (e.g. 8-14V) it will still consume the same amount of Amperes as at 5V.

-The additional energy at higher voltages will be lost as heating which will contribute to the self heating.
+The additional energy at higher voltages will be lost as heating which will contribute to the self-heating.
 Therefore it is better to supply the sensor with 5V in high sampling frequency applications.

-Laboratory testing at 5V has revealed that self heating of the sensor can introduce a $1\mu M$ (giving lower readings than correct) when sampled at a 1 second sample-interval.
+Laboratory testing at 5V has revealed that self-heating of the sensor can introduce a 1μ M (giving lower readings than correct) when sampled at a 1 second sample-interval.

-This error drops to $0.2 \,\mu\text{M}$ for a 5 second interval.
-The error of the internal temperature sensor at a 5 s sampling interval is approximately 0.03°C. At a 1 s sampling interval it is approximately 0.1°C. Care should be taken when using the sensor in on-line system applications.

-The internal temperature sensor is placed in the "foot" of the sensor.
-If mounting the sensor in the wall of an on-line system that has high thermal conductivity (e.g. metal walls) with the outside this might give significant effects on the optode temperature sensor, which also will lead to errors in the oxygen readings since these temperature readings are used for the necessary temperature compensation.
+This error drops to 0.2 μM for a 5 second interval.
+The error of the internal temperature sensor at a 5 s sampling interval is approximately 0.03°C. At a 1 s sampling interval it is approximately 0.1°C. Care should be taken when using the sensor in on-line system applications (e.g. in a ferry box system).
+The internal temperature sensor is placed in the "foot" of the sensor (except for the 4330 and 4831 Optodes on which the temperature sensor has been moved close to the foil).
+If mounting the sensor in the wall of an on-line system that has high thermal conductivity (e.g. metal walls) with the outside this might give significant effects on the Optode temperature sensor, which also will lead to errors in the oxygen readings since these temperature readings are used for the necessary temperature compensation.